 Kite surfing all year around.

-Noumea, the city of New Caledonia offers a contrast to the peaceful anchorages – Casinoes, five star hotels and a complete industrial area.
+Noumea offers a contrast to the peaceful anchorages – Casino, high cuisine restaurants, a dynamic night life on the baie des Citrons, and a complete industrial and fitting area.

-Port Moselle Marina is ideally located in the center of Noumea, with 550 berths afloat for boats up to 35 meters, and more space coming in 2019.
+Port Moselle Marina is ideally located in the center of Noumea, with 550 berths afloat for boats up to 35 meters, and more space coming.
 All services available including free wifi.
-You can reserve a berth on firstname.lastname@example.org.
+You can reserve a berth on email@example.com.

 The captain’s office can help you with the entry papers, and a competent marina staff can assist with berthing and services.
 There is a bar and restaurant, and the market, shops, banks & museum are within a short walking distance.